We are pleased to announce the introduction of mobile friendly responsive design to our site!

 Normals for some elements are derived from less than 30 years of record but can still be considered useful.
 The minimum number of years used are indicated by a "code" defined as:

-Depending on individual climate observing programs and climate element, weather observations at a climate station are recorded at three basic intervals:
+Depending on individual climate observing programs and climate elements, weather observations at a climate station are recorded at three basic intervals:

 - Hourly: indicates data values for observations taken on an hourly basis.